 - Three-part video series: Instructors embed short videos related to sense of belonging, time management, and growth mindset in the learning management system for students to watch and reflect on their own practices and mindsets.
 Instructors can pace the videos as they see fit throughout the semester or term.

 - Prompts: Instructors embed prompts for students to manage their learning throughout the course.
 These prompts are typically assigned as short-answer questions related to planning for the upcoming week, monitoring one’s progress, and reflecting on one’s own understanding of course concepts.

-Researchers use student pre and post surveys and learning management system data to explore the impact of the strategies on self-directed learning (SDL) skills, including motivational, metacognitive, and applied learning processes.
+To explore the impacts of these strategies, researchers use student pre and post surveys and learning management system data.
+They will check for improved self-directed learning (SDL) skills, including motivational, metacognitive, and applied learning processes.
 Researchers supplement these data with findings from student and instructor interviews for more insight into the implementation and perceived impact of the SDL-related strategies.